AnjaliBhwedyo/anjali2055a/README.md

 - 👋 Hi, I’m Anjali
-- 👀 I’m interested in learning.
+- 👀 interested in learning.

-- 📫 Reach out to me if also dont know what to do ??
+- 📫
+-

 <!---
 anjali2055a/anjali2055a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.